«ZERO WASTE BEACH»: Tackling marine pollution with the support of The Coca-Cola Foundation

 The Responsible Coastal Businesses Network is visible on this Map

-A prerequisite for registering a business on the network is only to “get informed” with the practices that can be implemented.
-For that reason, a Decalogue with good practices that can be implemented by Coastal Businesses to reduce marine litter and specifically plastic waste was produced to be disseminated to all the participating businesses.
+A prerequisite for registering a business on the network was only to “get informed” with the practices that can be implemented.
+For that reason, a Decalogue and Guide against plastic pollution of the sea were produced and distributed to the Coastal Businesses and other stakeholders.
+These, were developed as part of this activity and includes examples of best practices that can be implemented by Responsible Coastal Businesses to reduce marine litter, and especially plastics, as well as other practices to promote sustainability.
+200 copies of each were produced and most of them distributed to coastal business owners and managers, and other stakeholders.